dreamingechoes/dreamingechoes.github.io/_posts/2015-11-15-consuming-a-restful-api-faster-with-angularjs-and-yeoman.md

 Again we have two new AngularJS directive: `ng-model` and `ng-change`. `ng-model` links the value contained in the input element to a value inside the `$scope` of our controller.
 In this case (`ng-model="search"`), we're linking the content of the text input to the value `search` of our `$scope`.
 So we have this value available and ready to use on the controller in `$scope.search`.

 Meanwhile, the `ng-change` directive specifies to AngularJS that links the `change` event of the text input to a specific action or method of our controller.
-So `ng-change="change()"` will link the change event of out text input to the controller method ` $scope.change`.
+So `ng-change="change()"` will link the change event of our text input to the controller method ` $scope.change`.
 Simple, right?

 Anyway, You have the complete documentation of `ng-model` [here](https://docs.angularjs.org/api/ng/directive/ngModel) and `ng-change` [here](https://docs.angularjs.org/api/ng/directive/ngChange).